Sindh Literature Festival

-Organisers
+Background

 Naseer Gopang and Zohaib Kaka are both journalists who are in charge of the festival.
 SLF was founded by Naseer Gopang and Zohaib Kaka is the festival advisor and managing director.

 History, timeline

 2016

 The festival was first held in November 2016 at Beach Luxury Hotel Karachi.
 A number of prominent public figures have participated in the event including Sufi singers Abida Parveen, Saif Samejo, Amb Jogi, journalists Hamid Mir, Wusatullah Khan, politicians Raza Rabbani, Ayaz Latif Palijo, Sassui Palijo, Aitzaz Ahsan, actresses Sanam Baloch, Sabreen Hisbani and others.

 2017

 The second event was held in 2017 from 27–29 October at Beach Luxury Hotel Karachi.
 The event comprises a number of sessions that aim at highlighting the social issues of Sindh, Sindhi Culture, issues related with Sindhi language, developments in Sindhi literature.
 Book stalls, handicraft stalls, mushaira sessions, and musical sessions of folk singers are also arranged during the event.